 It’s true that Walmart and Target offer great deals on many items.
 But that doesn’t mean you should buy everything the two stores have to offer.
-Some Target and Walmart deals are worth it, and some aren’t.
+Some Target and Walmart deals are just that — deals — and some aren’t.

 Don’t Buy Store-Brand Trash Bags …